Car Insurance for Older Vehicles: When to Drop Full Coverage

 • Owner has a separate insured daily-use vehicle

-• Annual mileage is capped (usually for shows, parades, or pleasure drives)
+• Annual mileage is capped (typically for shows, parades, or occasional pleasure drives)

 Classic vs. Standard Insurance Side-by-Side